 We have more information on economic support for victim-survivors with no recourse to public funds.

 SEA is not aware of any specific support for victim-survivors of domestic abuse linked directly to the cost-of-living crisis.
-However, we are joining Women’s Aid and others in making calls for an emergency fund to support survivors at this time.
-Read more about our policy calls here.

 The Financial Support Line for Victims of Domestic Abuse is run by Money Advice Plus in partnership with SEA.
 It offers specialist advice to anyone experiencing domestic abuse who is in financial difficulty – including difficulty due to the cost-of-living crisis.